 EE 333T is available to other UT Engineering majors during BOTH the Fall & Spring semesters, depending on seat availability and students meeting the prerequisite of E 316 and upper division status.
 Engineering students who meet prerequisites will be able to directly register for open sections beginning on the 3rd class day at 8am and do NOT need to visit the ECE Advising office to be added.

 We are sometimes able to open a very limited number of additional courses to non-EE majors when seats are available.
-Students who meet the prerequisites can visit the ECE Advising Office on the 3rd class day to submit a written request to be added.
+Starting on the 3rd class day at 8am, students who meet the prerequisites can complete an online form to request to be added.
+The online form will be linked here by that date.
 Please do not contact our office with requests to register for courses.

 There may be some EE courses open to EE graduate students for direct registration.
 Please check with the ECE graduate coordinator to inquire which courses are open to EE graduate students to directly register without needing to submit a written request.